edwestfieldjr/lkq/README.md

 After sitting through the CS50x course earluer this yeet, I knew that I wanted to build a full stack website from the ground up.
 MERN full-stacks developer skills seem to be very popular and currenly in-demand. so researched and studied how to do it.

 This meant brushing up on both “vanilla” JavaScript as wella s the 'jsx" sytanx of React.
-I learned more about MongoDB, which unlike SQL is non-relational, and thus, is more scalable and malleable database, and I learned more about Mongoose, the JavaScript library that creates an relational-like connection between MongoDB and the node backend.
+I studied how to build and Express.js server and how it intereacts with the react front-end in how to route and authenticate information.
+I brushed up on my html and css.
+For the database end, I learned more about MongoDB, which unlike SQL is non-relational, and thus, is more scalable and malleable database.
+I learned more about Mongoose, the JavaScript library that creates an relational-like connection between MongoDB and the node backend, and I learned more about the difference between one-to-one and one-to-many relationships, and how to set them up in proper database schemas.

-I studied how to build and Express.js server and how it intereacts with thea react front end in how to route and authenticate information,  I also brushed up on my html and css.

-If working with one or two classmates, who will do what?
-In the world of software, most everything takes longer to implement than you expect.
-And so it’s not uncommon to accomplish less in a fixed amount of time than you hope.
-What might you consider to be a good outcome for your project?
-A better outcome?
-The best outcome?

-The implementation is fairly simple, to keep the project scope in check.
-I wanted to make a project like this to expand my knowledge of Node JS and of techniques like buffer piping from database to client, role based authentications, etc.

 ###  How is this  it be executed?

 A full-stack MERN application is essentially two Node.js servers running side-by-side, with the backend API running Express.js and communicating with the database server.
-The "frontend" sends requests and receives the from the backend and constructs the web content as requested by the user
+The "frontend" sends requests and receives the from the backend and constructs the web content as inputted and requested by the user.

 #### Software Packages, Dependencies & API's Installed, Employed or Deployed in this App (selected list):